koli899/GeoWeather/README.md

 - OpenWeatherMap API
 - BigDataCloud Reverse Geocoding API (for location detection)
 - Network Information API (used to detect user's network speed and quality dynamically)
-- HTML5 Canvas API (used to render graphical weather data like temperature trends visually)
+- **HTML5 Canvas API** (used to render the 5-day temperature trend graph visually in the forecast/details page)

 ## Installation